J.P. Crawford Preview, Player Props: Mariners vs. Angels

 J.P.
 Crawford At The Plate

-- Among the qualifying hitters in MLB action, he ranks 69th in batting average, 11th in on-base percentage, and 86th in slugging.
+- Crawford leads Seattle with an OBP of .380 this season while batting .263 with 83 walks and 84 runs scored.

-- Crawford has driven home a run in 35 games this year (27.8%), including more than one RBI in 8.7% of his games and producing three or more of his team's runs on three occasions..
+- He ranks 69th in batting average, 11th in on base percentage, and 89th in slugging among qualified batters in MLB play.

-- He has scored in 58 of 126 games this year, and more than once 20 times.
+- In 27.6% of his games this year, Crawford has had at least one RBI.
+He's picked up more than one in 8.7% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.